influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/doubleema.md

 ---
 title: doubleEMA() function
 description: >
-  The `doubleEMA()` or `doubleExponentialMovingAverage()` function calculates the exponential moving average of values grouped into `n` number of points, giving more weight to recent data at double the rate of `exponentialMovingAverage()`.
+  The `doubleEMA()` function calculates the exponential moving average of values grouped into `n` number of points, giving more weight to recent data at double the rate of `exponentialMovingAverage()`.
 menu:
   v2_0_ref:
     name: doubleEMA